anghel-gabriel/Angular-Firebase-Shiftbuilder/README.md

-What external libraries did I use?
+External libraries I used:

 - PrimeNG, which is my favourite Angular component library;
 - Tailwind CSS, to style what PrimeNG couldn't.
 More efficient than SCSS - less code, not moving between HTML and SCSS files;
 - File-saver and XLSX, to export shifts to Excel files;
-- Fireabse, to store, sync, and query data from everywhere.
+- Firebase, to handle authentication, to store, sync, and query data from everywhere.

 Features of Angular used:

 - template driven forms;
 - services, observables,
-- some new Angular syntax @ngIf;
+- some new Angular syntax (e.g. @ngIf);
 - rxJS, for reactive programming;
+- pipes (mostly date pipe variations);
+- guards;

+What could have done better:

+- add security rules;
+- improve fetching;
-- pipes;
+- improve type checking;